Learn about actual and potential costs

 Where can I purchase Contingent Workforce Management Services?

 Market share concentration in the contingent workforce management services market is high and rising.
-There are an estimated 3,500 providers of contingent workforce management services in the United States.
-While the large number of providers leads to considerable competition, the largest suppliers in the market, such as Allegis Group, ManpowerGroup's...
+There are an estimated 3,300 providers of contingent workforce management services in the United States.
+While the number of providers leads to some competition, the largest suppliers in the market, such as Allegis Group, ManpowerGroup's TAPFIN,...
 Subscribe to learn more.

 Questions to ask potential suppliers

 How can I gain leverage during negotiations?